spagnuolocarmine/playground-mpi/markdowns/cap1/intro_mpi.md

 # MPI programs

 Let’s take a closer look at the program.
 The first thing to observe is that this is a C program.
 For example, it includes the standard C header files stdio.h and string.h.
-It also has a main function just like any other C program.
+It also has the main function just like any other C program.

 ```c
 #include <stdio.h>